GAAF: Emergency Safety Interventions

 If a school is aware that a law enforcement officer or school resource officer has used seclusion, physical restraint, or mechanical restraint on a student, the school shall notify the parent the same day using the parent's preferred method of contact.
 A school shall not be required to provide written documentation to a parent, as set forth above, regarding law enforcement use of an emergency safety intervention, or report to the state department of education any law enforcement use of an emergency safety intervention.
 For purposes of this subsection, mechanical restraint includes, but is not limited to, the use of handcuffs.

 Except as specified above with regard to law enforcement or school resource officer use of emergency safety interventions, each building shall maintain documentation any time ESI is used with a student.
-Such documentation must include all of the following:
+The documentation shall include all of the following:

 - Date and time of the ESI,